haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  59–62 Grass grows on the ground in a 60-foot radius centered on the target.
 If grass is already there, it grows to ten times its normal size and remains overgrown for 1 minute.
  66–69 You shrink yourself as if you had cast enlarge/reduce on yourself.
  88–90 A stream of 1d4 × 10 gems, each worth 1 gp, shoots from the wand’s tip in a line 30 feet long and 5 feet wide.
 Each gem deals 1 bludgeoning damage, and the total damage of the gems is
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 250

 96–97 The target’s skin turns bright blue for 1d10 days.
 If you chose a point in space, the creature nearest to that point is affected.
  Weapon, +1, +2, or +3
 Weapon (any), uncommon (+1), rare (+2), or very rare (+3)